-Prior to beginning a SCOR offering, a company should consider that some or all of its website might be deemed to an offering document and may be required to be filed.
+Prior to beginning a SCOR offering, a company should consider that some or all of its website might be deemed to be an offering document and may be required to be filed.
 Even if the company determines that its website (or portions of its website) would not be deemed to be an offering document, the company should carefully review its website to ensure that it is up to date and consistent with the disclosures the company is making in its offering documents.

-Chapter 8 LIABILITY TO INVESTORS/ CIVIL ENFORCEMENT/ CRIMINAL ENFORCEMENT
+CHAPTER 8 LIABILITY TO INVESTORS/ CIVIL ENFORCEMENT/ CRIMINAL ENFORCEMENT

 Liability to investors can arise in two manners.
 If the securities are not registered and an exemption is not available for their offer and sale, investors have a right of rescission.
 As discussed earlier, claims for rescission do not require any showing of fraud or bad intent.
 Failure to comply with the registration requirement is, by itself, the basis for liability.
 Note that compliance is required under both federal and state law.
-SCOR offerings are exempt under federal law if they comply with Rule 504 and have been registered under state law.15
+SCOR offerings are exempt under federal law if they comply with Rule 504 and have been registered under state law.

 There may be fraud liability to investors if they were not provided complete and accurate information.
 These claims arise under the "anti-fraud" provisions of both Minnesota law and federal law.
 Whether the offering is SCOR registered or is exempt does not affect the determination whether investors were defrauded.
 Liability exists where the company intentionally or negligently provided inaccurate information or failed to disclose information that was known to it.
 This liability does not require an intention to defraud investors.
-All that is required is to show that the inaccurate information was known (or should have been known) to be inaccurate or that the undisclosed information was known
+All that is required is to show that the inaccurate information was known (or should have been known) to be inaccurate or that the undisclosed information was known (or should have been known) to be material.
+Note that investors' claims are usually assessed with the benefit of "20/20 hindsight."

-15 Although this booklet discusses only the requirements for SCOR offerings conducted in Minnesota, note that compliance with SCOR may be required in multiple states depending both upon the location of investors and the location of sales activities.
+Although this booklet discusses only the requirements for SCOR offerings conducted in Minnesota, note that compliance with SCOR may be required in multiple states depending both upon the location of investors and the location of sales activities.